GeminiDRSoftware/DRAGONS/geminidr/doc/tutorials/NIRIImg-DRTutorial/extended_cmdline.rst

 A list for the standard star
 ----------------------------
-The standard sequence is a series of IMAGE that are not FLAT and identified as "FS 17".
+The standard sequence is a series of datasets identified as "FS 17".
 There are no keywords in the NIRI header identifying this target as a special standard star target.
-So we need to use the name to select only that star and not our science target.
+So we need to use the target name to select only that star and not our science target.

-Flats are FLAT and IMAGE, this is why we need to exclude FLAT.

 ::

-    dataselect ../playdata/*.fits --tags IMAGE --xtags FLAT --expr='object=="FS 17"' -o stdstar.lis
+    dataselect ../playdata/*.fits --expr='object=="FS 17"' -o stdstar.lis

 A list for the science observations
 -----------------------------------
 The science frames are all the IMAGE non-FLAT that are also not the standard.
+Since flats are FLAT and IMAGE, we need to exclude the FLAT tag.

 This translates to the following expression::

     dataselect ../playdata/*.fits --tags IMAGE --xtags FLAT --expr='object!="FS 17"' -o target.lis

-One could use the name of the science target too.
+One could use the name of the science target too, like we did for the selecting the standard star observations in the previous section.